fasrc/helmod/doc/README.md

 * all files are under the an app-specific prefix under `$FASRCSW_PROD`.
 * the modulefile symlink (second ln arg in postinstall scriptlet) is good

+It's also a good idea to test if it will install okay:

+	$ sudo rpm -ivh --test ../RPMS/x86_64/"$NAME-$VERSION-$RELEASE".x86_64.rpm

+## Copy the rpm to the production location

+	$ sudo cp -a ../RPMS/x86_64/"$NAME-$VERSION-$RELEASE".x86_64.rpm "$FASRCSW_PROD"/rpmbuild/RPMS/x86_64/

+## Commit your changes to the git remote:

+Add, commit, and push all your modifications to the fasrcsw repo.

 ## Install the rpm

-Now install the rpm, testing first if you like:
+Finall, install the rpm:

-	$ sudo rpm -ivh --test ../RPMS/x86_64/"$NAME-$VERSION-$RELEASE".x86_64.rpm
-	$ sudo rpm -ivh        ../RPMS/x86_64/"$NAME-$VERSION-$RELEASE".x86_64.rpm
+	$ sudo fasrcsw-rpm -ivh "$FASRCSW_PROD"/rpmbuild/RPMS/x86_64/"$NAME-$VERSION-$RELEASE".x86_64.rpm